IdeaSpaceVR/IdeaSpace/README.md

 ## About IdeaSpaceVR

+### Mission
+<em>"We believe that everyone should be able to easily create and publish interactive 3D and VR web experiences with the focus on content creation and creativity.
+Software developers should have the possibility to bundle their creations as themes and share them."</em>

 ### Content Management System
 Manage your virtual reality spaces and assets like you would manage blog posts.
 Run it on your own server.
 All you need is PHP and a database (eg. MySQL, MariaDB).